ingestly/ingestly-endpoint/README.md

 6. Select `create_index`, `create`, `index`, `read`, `write` and `monitor` in `Privileges` field, then save.
 7. Go to `Management > Security > Users`
 8. Click top-right `Create user` button.
-9. Name this role as `Ingestly` and fill each fields as you like.
+9. Name this role as `Ingestly` and fill each field as you like.
 10. Select `Ingestly` from a role list, then save.

 #### Put a mapping template to Elasticsearch